-I am concerned that my GMAT score doesn’t meet the minimum 600 requirement.
+I am concerned that my GMAT score is not competitive for admission.
 Should I still apply?

 We encourage you to get in touch with us to receive some feedback on the best next steps.
 We look at applications holistically, and we can provide you with feedback and some coaching on your specific situation.

 How important is the GMAT in the admissions process?

 The GMAT is an important part of your application, but we assess applications holistically and we consider how all the aspects of your application reflect your experience and profile.

 Do you grant GMAT waivers if I have a professional designation or significant work experience?